bee-group/beenodeman/README.md

 # beenodeman

-DASH wallet/daemon management utilities - version 0.1.28
+BEENODE wallet/daemon management utilities - version 0.1.28

 * This script installs, updates, and manages single-user beenode daemons and wallets
 * It is currently only compatible with 32/64 bit linux.